This article provides information on the differences that exist between school/college support services and the University support arrangements.

 Funding arrangements for disabled students

-The expectation is that all submitted work will be entirely your own, so instead of proofreading services you will be provided with the relevant study skills techniques and the associated technology to enable you to proof-read your own work independently of others.
+The Study Skills Tutors can give you strategies that enable you to adapt to the independent learning culture at University.
+The expectation is that all submitted work will be entirely your own.
+Instead of proofreading services, you will be provided with the relevant techniques that enable you to proof-read your own work.

-Although disability is not covered by the University’s Extenuating Circumstances (EC) framework, if you do experience an unforeseen worsening of your condition and this affects your ability to complete work on time or to sit an assessment then you will be eligible for consideration under EC rules.
+The University’s Extenuating Circumstances (EC) framework does not consider requests for an extension on the grounds of disability alone.
+However, if you do experience an unforeseen worsening of your condition and this affects your ability to complete work or sit an assessment, the University can consider your request under EC rules.

-These may be different from those that were sufficient for you to access additional learning support and adjustments at school and college.
-See this article on evidence requirements.
+These may be different from requirements at school and college.
+See this article on Diagnostic Evidence.